kaliflowerx3/ZoltriTWserver/rules.md

 - RESTRICTED: Ore magnet (not allowed in overworld)
 - RESTRICTED: Miner's Tree (not allowed in overworld)
 - RESTRICTED: Block and Chain (not allowed in overworld)
+- RESTRICTED: Travelling Trunk (buggy, don't recommend using it)
 </details>